Flipper-XFW/Xtreme-Firmware/ReadMe.md

 We have spent many hours perfecting this code even further, and getting the most out of it.

 The goal of this Firmware is to regularly bring out amazing updates based on what the community wants, with an actual understanding of whats going on.
-Fixing bugs that are regularly talked about, removing unstable / broken applications (.FAP) and actually using the level system that just sits abandoned everywhere else.
+Fixing bugs that are regularly talked about, broadening the capabilities of the Flipper with new exciting functionality, and most importantly, ensuring the easiest user experience possible.
 <br><br>
 - <h4>Feature-rich: We include all commonly found apps in the firmware, as long as they work.</h4>

-- <h4>Stable: Many hours have been spent rewriting core parts of the Flippers firmware as well as some of its apps to ensure stability.
+- <h4>Stable: Many hours have been spent rewriting core parts of the Flipper's firmware as well as some of its apps to ensure stability.
 A task that was long needed on all Firmware, so we tackled it right away.</h4>

 - <h4>Customizable: Dont like the Animations, want to turn on/off the Home screen icons (battery, SD card etc), change the flippers name or anything like that?
 You absolutely can.
 No need to mess with code or deal with weird manifest files.
 Its all done with an App.</h4>
 <br><br>
 Note, the below mentioned changes are only a few things we did.
-For a full list click [here](https://github.com/Flipper-XFW/Xtreme-Firmware/wiki/Customization)
+For a full list click [here](https://github.com/Flipper-XFW/Xtreme-Firmware#Changes)

 -----
 <br>
 <h2 align="center">Xtreme Settings:</h2>

-We wrote a powerful yet easy-to-use application specifically for our Firmware, that gives you easy-access to all the fancy things we implemented:
+We wrote a powerful yet easy-to-use application specifically for our Firmware, that gives you easy-access to most of the fancy things we implemented:

 <!--